Can you name some working dog breeds?

 • Boxer: Boxers are known for their strength, agility, and keen sense of smell.
 They have been utilized as police and military dogs, search and rescue dogs, and as service dogs.
 Their playful and energetic nature makes them versatile working companions.

-See also What is the 10 most popular pet?
+See also What is the number 1 dog breed in America?

 These are just a few examples of working dog breeds that showcase their remarkable abilities and dedication to various tasks.
 The versatility, intelligence, and work ethic of these breeds make them invaluable assets in a wide range of working environments.